fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

  5. The PoS V10 API responds.

  > NOTE: Oauth2 client secrets should not be stored in a way, where they can be accessed by someone from outside the integrator organisation.
-> Instead of storing secrets on a merchant owned/operated device it is possible to ask MobilePay to enable long lived access tokens, that can be configured on said devices.
+> To avoid storing Oauth2 secrets on merchant owned/operated devices, it is possible to ask MobilePay to enable long lived access tokens.

 # **Obtaining an access token:**